leekelleher/umbraco-contentment/.github/IDEAS.md

 ## Data Editors

-- Configuration Settings
-  A property-editor that wraps another editor to add a cog icon in the top-right, which would open an overlay with configuration settings.
-  Think Vorto, but for extra options.

-- Hide Label
-  A property-editor wrapper that can add a "Hide Label" field.
-Apart from that, everything else is an invisible wrapper.

 - Textbox
   Customizable textbox, Placeholder text, Default value, Prefix / suffix (input groups), Char limit, Hide label, Html5 types, Data list

-- Remote Content
-  Enter a URL into a textbox, the value-converter will request the URL, cache and return its contents as the property value.

 - Local Content
   Enable editing of a local file's content, e.g. robots.txt